 Description: This two semester course focuses on the nature of the American political system, its development over the past 200 years and how it works today.
 Content areas include principles of our government, interpretation of original documents, political beliefs and behaviors, political parties and interest groups, national institutions and policy processes and law.
 Students will have the opportunity to actively participate in this class through individual and group discussion, presentations and research, with a special focus on current issues.
 One of the primary objectives of this course is to expose students to all areas of information covered on the AP examination.
-Students must take the AP exam for course credit.
+As the culminating experience for this course, students are required to take the Advanced Placement exam in May; a passing score on this exam may earn the student college credit.